 Overview of Services

-MaineGeneral Hospice's highly trained professionals and volunteers work with you, your care provider and your family to make sure you receive the care you need.
+MaineGeneral Hospice's highly trained professionals and volunteers work with you, your doctor and your family to ensure you receive the care you need.

 We identify and support your goals of care, which may include physical, emotional, social and spiritual needs.